-We are a specialty pharmaceutical company focused on the discovery and development of treatments for central nervous system, or CNS, and rare disease indications that allow us to target high-value areas with significant unmet needs.
-Our core competency is the discovery and development of proprietary prodrugs to treat serious medical conditions through our proprietary Ligand Activated Therapy, or LAT®, platform technology.
-We utilize our proprietary LAT platform technology to generate improved prodrug versions of drugs approved by the U.S. Food and Drug Administration, or FDA, as well as to generate prodrug versions of existing compounds that may have applications for new disease indications.
-Our prodrug product candidate pipeline is currently focused on the high need areas of idiopathic hypersomnia, or IH, and other CNS/rare diseases.
-Our approved product, AZSTARYS®, formerly referred to as KP415, a new once-daily treatment for attention deficit hyperactivity disorder, or ADHD, in patients, age six years and older, contains our prodrug, serdexmethylphenidate, or SDX.
-AZSTARYS is being commercialized in the United States by Corium, Inc., or Corium, an affiliate of Gurnet Point Capital, L.P., which was tasked by Commave Therapeutics SA (formerly known as Boston Pharmaceuticals S.A.), or Commave, an affiliate of Gurnet Point Capital, L.P., to lead all commercialization activities for AZSTARYS under the KP415 License Agreement (as defined below).
-Our lead clinical development product candidate, KP1077, is based on SDX, our prodrug of d-methlyphenidate, or d-MPH, and is in development for the treatment of IH and narcolepsy.
-Our prodrug product candidate for the treatment of stimulant use disorder, or SUD, is KP879.
+We are a biotechnology company focused on the discovery, development and commercialization of novel treatments for rare central nervous system, or CNS, and neurodegenerative diseases, lysosomal storage disorders and related treatment areas.
+We have a diverse product portfolio, combining a clinical-stage development pipeline with new drug application, or NDA, stage and commercial assets.
+The pipeline includes arimoclomol, an orally-delivered, first-in-class investigational product candidate for Niemann-Pick disease type C, or NPC, and KP1077, which we are developing as a treatment for idiopathic hypersomnia, or IH, a rare neurological sleep disorder, and narcolepsy.
+In addition, the U.S. Food and Drug Administration, or FDA, has approved AZSTARYS®, formally referred to as KP415, a once-daily treatment for attention deficit hyperactivity disorder, or ADHD, in patients age six years and older containing our prodrug, serdexmethylphenidate, or SDX, which is being commercialized by Corium, Inc., or Corium, an affiliate of Gurnet Point Capital, L.P., in the U.S. Corium was tasked by Commave Therapeutics SA (formerly known as Boston Pharmaceutical S.A.), or Commave, an affiliate of Gurnet Point Capital, L.P., to lead all commercialization activities for AZSTARYS under the AZSTARYS License Agreement (as defined below).
+The FDA has also approved APADAZ®, an immediate-release combination product containing benzhydrocodone, our prodrug of hydrocodone, and acetaminophen, which is being commercialized by KVK-Tech, Inc. in the U.S.